MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-and-skypeforbusiness-coexistence-and-interoperability.md

 ### Islands mode

-By default, users can run Teams alongside Skype for Business as two separate solutions that deliver similar and overlapping capabilities, specifically chat, calling, and/or meeting scheduling.
+By default, users can run Teams alongside Skype for Business as two separate solutions that deliver similar and overlapping capabilities such as chat, calling, and meetings.
 Teams users also can take advantage of collaboration capabilities such as teams and channels, access to files in Office 365, and applications.

-In this coexistence mode, called **Islands**, each of the client applications operates as a separate island (and there is no “bridge” between the islands).
+In this coexistence mode, called **Islands**, each of the client applications operates as a separate island.
 Skype for Business talks to Skype for Business, and Teams talks to Teams.
 Users run both clients and can communicate natively in the client from which the communication was initiated.
-As such, there’s no need for interoperability in **Islands** mode, and no interoperability is available.
+As such, there’s no need for interoperability in **Islands** mode.

 > [!Tip]
-> To unlock net new value with Teams for users as quickly as possible, the recommended upgrade path is to start with **Islands** mode, drive full adoption saturation for Teams across the organization, and only then move users to **Teams Only** mode. <br><br>
-> In this upgrade path we strongly recommend that you don’t move any users into **Teams Only** mode until every user of Skype for Business is also actively using Teams, and you are ready to fully upgrade your organization.
-This avoids the risk of users experiencing failed chats and/or calls. <br><br>
-> Please see [Prepare your organization](https://docs.microsoft.com/en-us/MicrosoftTeams/upgrade-prepare-organization) for detailed guidance and resources to help with driving user adoption of Teams across desktop and mobile devices, which is a critical success factor for this upgrade path. <br><br>
-> Organizations that want to manage their upgrade at the workload level across chat, calling, and/or meetings, or expect an extended coexistence period and need interoperability between Skype for Business and Teams, will benefit by using the upcoming **Skype for Business with Teams Collaboration** and/or **Skype for Business with Teams Collaboration and Meetings** modes as a starting point rather than **Islands**, and then progressing to **Teams Only** mode.
+> Skype for Business Online customers recommended path is to start with the default **Islands** mode, drive adoption saturation in the organization and then move to **Teams Only** mode rapidly.
+On premises and hybrid customers may benefit from deploying the upcoming **Skype for Business with Teams collaboration** mode as a starting point rather than Islands, and progress from there to **Teams Only** mode when the organization is ready to adopt Teams.

 ### Skype for Business only

 In this coexistence mode, users remain in Skype for Business—not Teams—for chat, meeting and calling capabilities, and they don’t use Teams for teams and channels.
-This mode is available today; however, in the current implementation Teams modalities are not automatically turned off for the user.
+This mode is available today; however, in the current implementation Teams modalities are not turned off for the user automatically.
 This capability is upcoming.
 In the interim, admins can remove the Teams license for any users who need to stay in Skype for Business as their only communications application.

-### Teams Only (this mode is in preview and is scheduled to be rolled out to all tenants in early 2019)
+### Teams Only (this mode started rolling out Summer 2018 and will be completed to all tenants in calendar year 2019)

 As soon as your organization is ready for some or all users to use Teams as their only communications and collaboration tool, you can upgrade those users to **Teams Only** mode.

-A **Teams Only** user can use only the Skype for Business client to join existing Skype for Business meetings or meetings on Skype for Business that have been organized by non-upgraded users or external parties.
+A **Teams only** user can only use the Skype for Business client to join existing Skype for Business meetings, or meetings on Skype for Business that have been organized by non-upgraded users or external parties.
 An upgraded user can continue to communicate with other users in the organization who are still using Skype for Business by using the interoperability capabilities between Teams and Skype for Business; however, an upgraded user can’t initiate a Skype for Business chat, call, or meeting.

 ![Skype for Business client running in a special mode after the user is upgraded as a Teams-only user](media/teams-and-skypeforbusiness-coexistence-and-interop-image1.png "Skype for Business client running in a special mode after the user is upgraded as a Teams-only user")

-### Skype for Business with Teams Collaboration (this mode is upcoming with a target of early 2019)
+### Skype for Business with Teams Collaboration (this mode is upcoming)

 Use this mode to introduce Teams in your environment while you continue to leverage your existing investment in Skype for Business.
 In this mode, you leave Skype for Business unchanged with chat, calling, and meeting capabilities, and you add Teams collaboration capabilities—teams and channels, access to files in Office 365, and applications.
-Organizations with a starting point of Skype for Business server on premises or hybrid should use this mode instead of Islands mode.
+Organizations with starting point of Skype for Business server on premises or hybrid should use this mode instead of Islands mode.

-### Skype for Business with Teams Collaboration and Meetings (this mode is upcoming with a target of early 2019)
+### Skype for Business with Teams Collaboration and Meetings (this mode is upcoming)

 Use this coexistence mode to accelerate the availability of Teams meeting capabilities in your organization, in addition to its collaboration capabilities, enabling your users to take advantage of the great quality, new capabilities such as transcription and translation, and support for meetings in browsers.

 Along with using Teams for teams and channels–based conversations in this mode, users start using Teams to schedule and conduct their meetings.
 Private chats, and voice and video calling, remain on Skype for Business.
-This coexistence mode is especially useful for users in Skype for Business on-premises deployments that have enterprise voice, who are likely to take some time to be upgraded to Teams but want to benefit from the superior Teams meetings.
+This coexistence mode is especially useful for users in Skype for Business on-premises deployments that have enterprise voice, who are likely to take some time to be upgraded to Teams, but want to benefit from the superior Teams meetings.

 > [!Note]
 > When deployed in specific coexistence modes, Teams and Skype for Business can [interoperate](#interoperability-of-teams-and-skype-for-business), enabling users to chat with and call one another, and ensuring that communications remain fluid across your organization during your upgrade journey to Teams.
 Coexistence modes govern interoperability.
 The coexistence mode of the receiver determines whether interoperability will be available.
 For example, if the receiver is in a mode in which chat is only available in one client (say, Teams), chat interoperability will generally be available in case the initiator uses the other client (in this case, Skype for Business) to start the chat.
 On the other hand, if the receiver is in a mode in which chat is available in both clients, interoperability won’t be available for the chat—and the message will be received by the receiver in the same client in which the initiator started the chat.